mlab817/faqs/src/philippine-fisheries-development-authority/what-type-of-assistance-does-the-pfda-provide-to-the-fishing-industry.md

 ---
  title: What type of assistance does the PFDA provide to the fishing industry?

-tags: ["type","assistance","pfda","provide","fishing","industry"]

  ---

-### Philippine Fisheries Development Authority
+## Philippine Fisheries Development Authority

-## What type of assistance does the PFDA provide to the fishing industry?
+# What type of assistance does the PFDA provide to the fishing industry?

  - Construction of infrastructures and other fishery post-harvest facilities such as fish ports, fish markets, ice plants and cold storage to improve fish marketing and distribution;